 During the first weeks after returning home I had several doctor's appointments, blood tests, and a strict regiment of medicine.
 I also had to rest a great deal and pace myself.
 My body was very weak and it took time to rebuild strength.
 For a good while I still slept in the recliner, and I remember taking a daily nap there and listening to my playlist of hymns and sacred music that I had played in the hospital.
 Even through my recovery at home the Lord continued to use those songs to minister peace to me just as He had in the hospital.

+I remember dear friends coming over and swinging with me on our porch swing and keeping me company.
 That helped so much just to be able to take my mind off of my health concerns and fellowship with my sisters in Christ.
 We did have some stresses for awhile not knowing if we were really out of the woods or if I would go back into more serious illness.
 It took some time for my white blood cell count to stabilize which was unnerving, but eventually the numbers came out right and all blood tests ceased.

 Once I was home there were things that would dawn on me and I would realize how much I had missed of Ella Ruth's birth and first weeks.
 For one I never knew when her cord fell off, and another thing is I did not even hear her birth stats until I got home and looked them up.
 It just wasn't something I was thinking about when I was struggling for life in the hospital.
 Things like that would pop up, and I would grieve once again for what had been lost.
 I grieved not even knowing when she was born because I was asleep, I grieved being separated from her for weeks after her birth, I grieved not being able to take her home from the hospital and all the firsts I missed.
 I also grieved that she had grown and was not as tiny when I finally was reunited with her.......I felt like I had missed her tiniest first days of life.
 Another big one for me was that I had to give up on nursing my sweet baby.
 After nursing all of my other babies I was brokenhearted to have to lay this down.
 I had tried to pump off and on when I was well enough, but my milk never fully came in.
 I had several doctors tell me I should not nurse.
 They said my body was so depleted of nutrients and strength that it would not be prudent to take the tiny bit of nutrients I might possess and give that to my baby.
 They said that my baby and my other children needed a healthy mother more than Ella Ruth needed to nurse.
 This was so hard for me and I tried but finally gave it up.
 One of my sweet friends told me she thought I should surrender this to the Lord and do what was best for my own recovery.
 I talked to my husband who also felt better with me focusing on regaining my health for the good of our whole family.
 It was hard but I decided this was probably best, so Ella Ruth has been our first exclusively bottle fed baby.
 Even so the Lord blessed us through friends and family who shared frozen breast milk during her infancy.
 That was so sweet of the Lord to provide that as it made this Mama's heart feel better about things.